 Source: Mriya, Management Presentation June 2012

-So basically from USD 188m in EBITDA in 2011, USD 157m origins from the fair value of biological assets, meaning the harvest would occur next year, leaving this income at its business risk till the harvest actually can occur.
-EBITDA had to be estimated by accountants based on fair value calculations and by using their best judgement (which is not the same as actual sales).
+So basically from USD 188m in EBITDA in 2011, USD 157m originates from the fair value of biological assets, meaning the harvest would occur next year, leaving this income at its business risk till the harvest actually can occur.
+EBITDA had to be estimated by accountants based on fair value calculations and by using their best judgment (which is not the same as actual sales).
 This basically puts EBITDA up for discretionary use and can reduce the significance of EBITDA as a measure of cash flow quite drastically.

 This is just a short reminder that even EBITDA might not be free from manipulation attempts by creative management.
-For this reason its important to actually understand the real cash flows in more detail and focus the valuation considerations on effective cash in / out.
+For this reason, it’s important to actually understand the real cash flows in more detail and focus the valuation considerations on effective cash in / out.
 Thus in some industries even EBITDA has to be treated with caution.

-See our financial model templates on agriculture which can give you some ideas how to build financial models for companies focused on agriculture.
+See our financial model templates on agriculture which can give you some ideas on how to build financial models for companies focused on agriculture.

 User-friendly 3 statement multi-year (up to 50 yea... read more